In this tutorial I'll explain how to test the blower motor resistor on the 2.7L V6 equipped Chrysler Sebring and 2.7L V6 Dodge Stratus.

 TEST 1: Resistance Testing The Blower Motor Resistor

-Testing the blower motor resistor simply involves testing the resistance between all of its terminals with a multimeter in Ohms mode.
+Testing the blower motor resistor simply involves testing the resistance between all of the 5 terminals and making sure that continuity exists.

 NOTE: To see actual resistance specifications for the continuity test of this test section, go here: Blower Resistor Continuity Specification Tables.